An Orbital House of Cards: Frequent Satellite Close Conjunctions: Results

 The time between $< 1$ km close encounters for all of LEO is found by summing over the rates, with $\tau_1=\big{(}\sum_h \Gamma_{1,h}\big{)}^{-1}$.
-For all objects, Equation \ref{eq:collRate} gives $\tau_1=20$ seconds.
-This is dominated by encounters involving at least one satellite (i.e. Sat-RSO encounters), with Starlink satellites making up the majority of the satellite population.
-For Sat-RSO encounters, $\tau_1 \approx 22~\rm{s}$, while for Starlink-RSO, $\tau_1 \approx 27~\rm{s}$.
+For all objects, Eq.~\ref{eq:collRate} gives $\tau_1=36$ seconds.
+This is dominated by encounters involving at least one satellite (i.e. Sat-RSO encounters), with Starlink (the primary operator in orbit) satellites making up the majority of the satellite population.
+For Sat-RSO encounters, $\tau_1 \approx 41~\rm{s}$, while for Starlink-RSO, $\tau_1 \approx 47~\rm{s}$.

-According to the most recent SpaceX biannual report, Starlink satellites made 144,404 collision avoidance manoeuvres in the period between 1 Dec 2024 and 31 May 2025 \citep{SpaceX2025}, averaging to 41 manoeuvres per satellite per year, or one collision avoidance manoeuvre every 1.8 minutes across the whole megaconstellation.
-Keeping in mind that our encounter distance does not directly translate to a collision probability threshold for manoeuvres, the Starlink manoeuvre time is reasonably similar to our simulation results (see Methods and following discussion) and analytic calculation (1.1 min and 27 s, respectively).
+According to the most recent SpaceX biannual report, Starlink satellites made 148,696 collision avoidance maneuvers in the period between 1 June 2025 and 30 November 2025 \citep{SpaceX2026}, averaging to 36 maneuvers per satellite per year, or one collision avoidance maneuver every 1.8 minutes across the whole megaconstellation.
+Keeping in mind that our encounter distance does not directly translate to a collision probability threshold for maneuvers, nor do we take into account the effects of station-keeping, we interpret the Starlink maneuver time to indicate that our simulation results and analytic calculations (1.1 min and 47 s, respectively, see Methods and following discussion regarding our simulations) are reasonable for a no-maneuver situation.